 FAILURE TO REGISTER: A lawyer who fails to register within 180 days of commencement of employment may register but will be required to pay a late registration fee in addition to the application fee, will be subject to discipline, and will be ineligible for admission under section 5.01.
 See Rule 7, section 10.01(h)

-RE-INSTATEMENT of In-House Registration: See Tennessee Supreme Court Rule 7, Article 10.01(g).
+RE-INSTATEMENT of In-House Registration: See Tennessee Supreme Court Rule 7, Section 10.01(g).
 This is not an online application process.
 Print out and complete the Application for Reinstatement of Registration: In-House Counsel application found at the bottom of this page.
 Complete the form and attach the requested documents.
 Mail or hand-deliver the original to the Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN, 37219 with your check or money order made payable to the Tennessee Board of Law Examiners.